vasnakh/Robotics-RoboND-DeepLearning-FCN/README.md

 ![alt text][image1]

+##### Encoder and 1x1 Convolution
+The encoder portion is convolution network and then it reduces to deeper 1x1 convolution layer: when convolutional layers are fed into fully connected layer, the output is flattened and this causes any spacial information to be lost, this can be avoided by using 1x1 convolution.
+Note that 1x1 convlution can also be useful for dimensionality reduction purposes and it also gives advantage over fully connected layer because any image size can be fed to the network.

+##### Decoder and Skip Connections
-The encoder portion is convolution network and then it reduces to deeper 1x1 convolution layer.
-For the decoder part bilinear sampling is used to up-sample the images and eventually get the same image size for the output which is the segmented image.
+For the decoder part bilinear sampling is used to up-sample the images to have desired image size and eventually get the same image size for the output which is the segmented image.
+One effect of using convoltional layers is that the scope is narrowed down by looking at some features and loosing the bigger picture as a result, therefore to avoid this problem skip connections is used.
+This is done by concatenating the output of a layer from encoder with the up-sampled input image of the same size on decoder side (visualizaion of skip connection is shwon in the image provided in Netowrk architecture section).

 Some methods that are further used to improve the performance are:

 * Instead of using regular convolution layer, we use separable convolution layer so each channel will get traversed by 1 kernel and then 1x1 convolution is used to get desired number of output channels or feature maps.
 Note that separable convolution is also used for decoder part.
 * Batch normalization which acts as regularization and produces better result overall.
-* Layer concatenation is used to skip connections and retain some of the finer details.
+* Layer concatenation is used to skip connections and retain some of the finer details (explained above)

 #### 2. Network architecture